-1. Applicants who filed a Pre 1-1-08 education affidavit will have until June 30, 2010 to have obtained a State Certified Residential classification.
-A failure to meet this deadline will automatically place the applicant under the following revised 2008 AQB educational criteria that is applicable to all applicants.
-All candidates for Certified Residential classification shall have successfully completed a minimum of 200 classroom hours of qualifying education that is in conformity with the AQB core curriculum as set forth in the addendum.
-The 15 hour USPAP courses included among these hours must be an AQB equivalent course and taught by an AQB certified instructor within the previous two years prior to making application.
+1. All candidates for Certified Residential classification shall have successfully completed a minimum of 200 classroom hours of qualifying education that is in conformity with the AQB core curriculum.
+The 15 hour USPAP courses included among these hours must be an AQB equivalent course and taught by an AQB certified instructor who is also a certified appraiser.